Managing & Growing Architects

 With an understanding of both the past and future, you can now develop a relevant and thoughtful action plan with clear responsibilities and timelines.

-While Career Conversations take time, I integrated them into my usual one-on-one meetings.
-These discussions often become some of the most enjoyable and productive interactions.
+Career conversations take time, but I found it effective to integrate them into regular one-on-one meetings.
+They often become some of the most useful and productive discussions.

 To Probe Further